idosela3/cool-agro/README.md

 ### Rain Sensor Description and Calculation Methodology

 The rain sensor we are using operates based on gravity.
-The sensor consists of a surface that drains water into a small container.
+It consists of a surface that drains water into a small container.
 Once a certain amount of water accumulates, the container tips due to the weight, producing a clicking sound.
+Each click corresponds to X mm of rainfall.

 #### Conversion Methodology
 We will explain how the number of clicks is converted into milliliters (mL) and subsequently into millimeters (mm).